 Definition and types of vegetarian diet

-The vegetarian diet is generally referred to as a dietary practice which consists of plants as the major food source and excludes most or all meat, offal and animal products.
-Vegetarian diets can be categorised as the following four categories:
+The vegetarian diet is generally referred to as a dietary practice consists of plants as the major food source and excludes most or all meat, offal and animal products.
+Vegetarian diets can be categorized as the following four categories:

-• Strict vegetarian diet (Vegan): A diet which excludes all eggs, dairy products, meat, offal and food products of animal origin such as honey and bird's nest.
+- Strict vegetarian diet (Vegan): A diet which excludes all eggs, dairy products, meat, offal and food products of animal origin such as honey, bird’s nest.

 What kind of health benefits does a plant-based diet offer?

-Plants are mostly rich in dietary fibre and low in fat and energy.
+Plant-based foods are mostly rich in dietary fibre and low in fat and energy.
 None of them contains cholesterol.
-Thus they help prevent constipation and increase our sense of fullness without adding too much burden to our weight and cholesterol level.
-Fruit, vegetables and legumes are also excellent sources of antioxidants and phytochemicals which can strengthen the immunity and reduce risks of chronic diseases such as hypertension, heart disease and diabetes.
+Thus they help prevent constipation, increase our sense of fullness and lowers the chance of weight gain and high blood cholesterol level.
+Fruits, vegetables and legumes are also excellent sources of antioxidants and phytochemicals which can strengthen the immunity and reduce the risks of chronic diseases, such as hypertension, heart disease and diabetes.
 A vegetarian diet, however, does not guarantee optimal health unless balanced nutrition and a healthy lifestyle are adopted in our daily life.

 What is a balanced vegetarian diet?